Frequently Asked Questions about Timber Casualty Losses

 If the timber is held for personal use (not for profit), as for a personal hunting preserve or other recreational use, what forms are required?

 Form 4684 Casualties and Thefts; Section A: Personal Use Property.
 Transfer as directed to Schedule A, Line 19 Casualty and Theft Losses.
+Only casualties in a presidentially declared disaster will be deductible.

 If the timber is part of a farming or business operation, what forms are required?